udamir/xdot/README.md

 - using xDoT as dev-dependency only and compiling templates to JS files, for example, as described above or using a custom script, during the build.
 This is the most performant and secure approach and it is strongly recommended.
 - if the above approach is not possible for some reason (e.g. templates are dynamically generated using some run-time data), it is recommended to compile templates to in-memory functions during application start phase, before any external input is processed.
 - compiling templates lazily, on demand, is less safe.
-Even though the possibility of the code injection via prototype pollution was patched (#291), there may be some other unknown vulnerabilities that could lead to code injection.
+There may be some other unknown vulnerabilities that could lead to code injection.

 ## Contributing
 When contributing, keep in mind that it is an objective of `xdot` to have no package dependencies.
 This may change in the future, but for now, no-dependencies.